Rick Barry: Broadcasting career

 CBS did not renew Barry's employment for the next season.
 Producers later cited the general negative tone of his game commentary, which did not sit well with some players and agents around the league as being the reason he was not brought back.
 For the next season Barry filled in on a few Seattle SuperSonics broadcasts, but a plan for a full-time position fell through when he insisted that his then-wife be allowed to join him when the team was on the road, which would have been contrary to team policy.
 The next year, Barry was featured in a lengthy Sports Illustrated article written by Tony Kornheiser in which he lamented the failure of his broadcasting career to that point, as well as the fact that he'd left a reputation within NBA circles for being an unlikeable person.
-After this, Barry worked with TBS and later on, TNT into the 1989–90 season, mostly as a color analyst but sometimes as a play-by-play announcer paired with Bill Russell.
-One of the more notable games Barry called as play-by-play announcer on TBS was Game 5 of the 1985 Eastern Conference Finals between the Boston Celtics and the Philadelphia 76ers, where Larry Bird made a last-second steal which sealed the win and the Eastern Conference Finals for the Celtics.
-After the 1989–90 season, Barry became the color analyst for Atlanta Hawks games which aired on TBS, paired with Skip Caray.

-In a rare non-sports venture, he hosted the pilot for the mid-1980s game show Catch Phrase; however, when the series debuted in the fall of 1985, game show veteran Art James replaced him (the series itself was short-lived in the US, but was brought over to the UK and is still running).
+He hosted the pilot for the mid-1980s game show Catch Phrase; however, when the series debuted in the fall of 1985, game show veteran Art James replaced him.

 In September 2001, Barry began hosting a sports talk show on KNBR in San Francisco until June 2003, when KNBR paired him up with Rod Brooks to co-host a show named Rick and Rod.
 The show aired on KNBR until August 2006, when Barry left the station abruptly for reasons not disclosed to the public.